-The "conflict minerals" provision-commonly known as Section 1502 of the Dodd Frank Act-requires U.S. publicly-listed companies to check their supply chains for tin, tungsten, tantalum and gold, if they might originate in Congo or its neighbors, take steps to address any risks they find, and to report on their efforts every year to the U.S. Securities and Exchange Commission (SEC).
-Companies are not encouraged to stop sourcing from this region but are required to show they are working with the appropriate care-what is now known as "due diligence"-to make sure they are not funding armed groups or human rights abuses.
+The 'conflict minerals' provision - commonly known as Section 1502 of the Dodd-Frank Act - requires U.S. publicly listed companies to check whether their supply chains for tin, tungsten, tantalum and gold might originate in Congo or its neighbours, take steps to address any risks they find, and report on their efforts every year to the U.S. Securities and Exchange Commission).
+Companies are not encouraged to stop sourcing from this region but are required to show they are working with the appropriate care - or "due diligence" - to make sure they are not funding armed groups or human rights abuses.